Masseeh/DCAug/README.md

 ## How to Run

-`train_all.py` script conducts a leave-one-out cross-validations for a given target domain.
+`train_all.py` script conducts a leave-one-out cross-validation for a given target domain.

 ```sh
 python train_all.py exp_name --dataset PACS --test_envs target_domain --data_dir /my/datasets/path